+I am a freelance writer and proofreader.
 I research and write historical fiction.
 I also write short stories when the mood takes me.
 Here is where you can find my work.

-My family went to live in France for a year and I blogged about it.
+We decided to travel and broaden our minds and those of our children.
+So my family went to live in France for a year and I blogged about it.
 Find out about our trials and adventures and get inspired.

 Here is an excerpt from one of the characters: